Yerba de Tajo

 Cultivation: Full or partial sun, wet to mesic conditions, and a loamy or mucky soil are preferred.
 Normally, this plant grows in rather wet habitats, but it can also adapt to drier locations.
 Reniform nematodes occasionally attack the roots.
 Like the tobacco plant, the foliage contains nicotine, which is an insecticide.

-Range & Habitat: Yerba de Tajo is a common plant in southern and central Illinois, but uncommon or absent in northern Illinois, where it may be adventive (see Distribution Map).
-This plant has a world-wide distribution and can be found in many Pacific Islands.
-It is a common weed in the American tropics, but in some of the northern states in the U.S., such as Wisconsin and New York, it is considered an endangered or threatened native plant.
+Range & Habitat: Yerba de Tajo is a common plant in southern and central Illinois, but it is uncommon or absent in northern Illinois.
+This plant is probably native to southern and central Illinois, but adventive in the northern section of the state (see Distribution Map); however opinions vary about this to some extent.
+Yerba de Tajo has a world-wide distribution and can be found in many Pacific Islands.
+It is a common weed in the American tropics, but in some of the northern states of the U.S., such as Wisconsin and New York, it is considered an endangered or threatened native plant.
 In Illinois, habitats include poorly drained areas of moist black soil prairies, muddy borders of ponds and rivers, ditches, poorly drained areas in fields, gardens and edges of yards.
 This plant is most often found in disturbed wetland habitats, but it occasionally occurs in areas that are drier and more developed.

 Faunal Associations: Very little information appears to be available about floral-faunal relations for this plant.
 The flowerheads probably attract many of the same kinds of insects as Asters, including small bees, flies, wasps, small butterflies, and skippers, although such visitors appear to be less common for Yerba de Tajo as its flowers are less showy and more hidden in the foliage.
 This foliage is not considered toxic to deer and other mammalian herbivores, assuming that it isn't eaten in enormous quantities.